 Going to Zakynthos?
 Then here are 7 most useful things to know:

 Zakynthos (also known as Zante) is the 5th most-visited island in Greece.
 Located on the west coast of Greece along the Adriatic Sea, it has a bit of something for everyone.

 Parts of the island are popular with many young Brits and Dutchies, especially around the party hotspot of Laganas.
 This is the sort of brash beach town that reminded me of similar places I’ve been to in Thailand, with a main strip lined with tourist shops, bars, burger joints, and lots of neon and LED signs.
+A good time can clearly be had here.
 Luckily, you don’t have to spend any time here if it’s not your vibe.

 If you’re not into very commercial places, know that Laganas is only a tiny part of the island.
 All along the north coast, you’ll find just small villages, quiet beaches, and plenty of pure tranquility.
 Laganas is definitely a bit of a party spot, but I saw mostly couples and families on the rest of the island.
 Try to visit outside of the August peak season if you’re not too keen on crowds, as this can make a huge difference.

 Zakynthos has some fantastic beaches and sights and everything is just set up for it to be a fun holiday place.
 You can explore the island by scooter or ATV (quad bike), or poke all around the coast by boat tour or even by renting a small private boat for the day, which you can do without needing a boating license.